Alessia Russo: Manchester United

+2020–21

 On 10 September 2020, Russo signed a two-year contract with the option for a third year with Manchester United, the club she grew up supporting.
 She made her debut three days later as a half-time substitute in a 5–2 league victory over Birmingham City, registering an assist.
 She scored her first goal for the club in the following game, starting in a 3–0 victory over Brighton & Hove Albion.
 Russo was nominated for WSL Player of the Month in October 2020 with three goals and one assist in three appearances.
-However, she would miss the rest of the 2020-21 season after tearing her hamstring during training.
+However, she would miss the rest of the 2020–21 season after tearing her hamstring during training.

+2021–22

 In the 2021–22 season, Russo led the team in goals with 11 goals in 30 appearances in all competitions and was named the inaugural winner of the team's Players' Player of the Year award.

+2022–23

 During the January 2023 transfer window, with six months left on her contract, Russo was the subject of two world record transfer bids from WSL rivals Arsenal worth more than the £400,000 Barcelona paid for Keira Walsh in September 2022.
 Both were rejected.

 On 5 March 2023, Russo scored her first hat-trick in Manchester United's 5–1 victory over Leicester City in the WSL to extend Manchester United's lead at the top of the Women's Super League.

+On 16 June 2023, it was announced that Russo would leave the club upon the expiry of her contract at the end of the season.

+Arsenal

+2023–24

+On 4 July 2023, it was announced that Russo had signed for Arsenal on a free transfer.
+She made her debut for the club during their UEFA Champions League first round qualifying match against Linköping on 6 September 2023.
+On 9 September, she scored her first goals, a brace, during Arsenal's 3–3 draw against Paris FC in the final of the first round qualifiers, which Arsenal ultimately lost on penalties.
+On 15 October, Russo scored her first goal for Arsenal in the WSL, finding the net in the 94th minute of stoppage time to seal a 2–1 comeback win against Aston Villa.
+She scored the winner in the 1–0 victory over Tottenham Hotspur on 3 March.
+She scored for Arsenal in the 2024 Women's A-Leagues All Stars Game in Melbourne, Australia in a 1–0 victory.

+2024–25

+In the 2024–25 season, Russo scored for Arsenal in four consecutive matches, including two against Aston Villa.
+This helped to keep their unbeaten record of eight matches.

+At the end of the season, Russo was awarded FWA Women's Footballer of the Year for her impressive season for Arsenal, helping the team win the Champions League for the second time.
+After scoring 12 goals in 21 league appearances, she also shared the WSL Golden Boot award with Khadija Shaw.